 INTRODUCTION

-The term ‘waste’ is defined differently by different people.
-This is because different local conditions as well as data collection methods can create confusion while trying to arrive at clear or more acceptable definitions.
+Open dumpsites have insidiously crept in as soil-degrading drivers, exerting adverse effects on food security and environmental wellbeing, especially in developing countries such as Nigeria.
+It is in light of the above that this study examines the physicochemical changes experienced in soils located beneath abattoir, automechanic, and paint-processing waste dumpsites in Akwa Ibom State.
+By comparative study with pure control plots, it discovers how incessant waste dumping traverses soil pH, nutrient equilibrium, and overall fertility.
+By drawing emphasis on site-specific effects and decisive connectivity to farmability, the research brings sharply into focus the imperative for sustainable waste management intervention to drive soil fertility and environmental integrity among exposed communities..
 According to UNEP (2024) some terms like refuse, discards, thrash or garbage have been used to describe wastes.
 Essentially, waste is the unintended by-products of consumption and production.
 Sustainable waste management has become one of the greatest challenges facing mankind as a global problem.
 A recent report by UNEP (2024) has revealed that the annual municipal solid wastes (MSW) generation is over two billion tonnes.
 The report further asserts that if the wastes are packed into regular shipping containers and lined side by side, the wastes would wrap around the earth’s equator by twenty-five times or may be farther than a to and fro journey to the moon; this is quite disheartening.

 The MSW are produced from agricultural production, construction and demolition, industrial and commercial facilities or processes; as well as from healthcare services.
-This has been summarized in simple terms that wherever there is human settlement, wastes are generated (UNEP, 2024).
 Admittedly, the entire world is facing the problem of sustainable wastes management.
-But Tolera and Alemu (2020) revealed that it is more serious in the developing nations than in the developed ones.
+However, Tolera and Alemu (2020) revealed that it is more serious in the developing nations than in the developed ones.
 This is as a result of incessant unwholesome or unregulated human activities in the former.
 Sharma and Jain (2020) attributed this to the less effective wastes management strategies in developing and poorer nations of the world.

 The major consequence of improper wastes management is environmental pollution.
 In the remark of Dan et al. (2018) environmental pollution and its associated problems on land, air, and water qualities are presently more than they were noted in the past; this has been attributed to the ever rising human population which has resulted in undue pressure and unregulated use of our fixed natural resources like the land (Ibia, 2019).